magiclabs/create-magic-app/scaffolds/nextjs-dedicated-wallet/template/README.md

 ### Login Functionality
 The `Login.tsx` component, located in `/src/components/magic`, manages the display and functionality of various login methods on the login page.
 It is a central piece for handling user authentication.

+One thing to note is that whenever `getInfo` is called from any of the authentication providers, the user session is rehydrated.

 Here is a list of the available authentication methods:
 - `Discord.tsx` - Handles authentication using Discord OAuth.
 - `Facebook.tsx` - Handles authentication using Facebook OAuth.